bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 just use the `z` command with a portion of a path to jump to a visited directory.

-The *z* utility is most easily installed with Homebrew or Linuxbrew:
+The *z* utility is most easily installed with Homebrew:

 ```sh
 brew install z